But I Don’t Know How to Network with People!

 The goal of networking is to establish a lasting working relationship with someone else.

-If you find yourself nervous in networking scenarios, understand you’re not the only one.
+If you find yourself nervous in networking scenarios, know you’re not the only one.
 Everyone has different levels of experience and expertise when it comes to networking and no one is born being good at networking.
+No one!
 The great thing is that everyone gets better at networking the more they do it.
-The more you practice networking, the more you just may be surprised at how much easier it gets!
+The more you practice networking, the more you just may be surprised at how easier it gets!

 Comments